Featured in...

 Source: https://forums.moneysavingexpert.com/discussion/5668790/lifetime-mortgage

-What happens if you die soon after taking out the lifetime mortgage?
+What happens if you die soon after taking it out?

 If you die soon after taking out a lifetime mortgage, the interest won’t significantly accumulate, meaning the debt won’t have grown as much.